I. Purpose

 Force is reserved for those who remain legible and immobile.

-Coercion scales through bureaucracy, not violence.
+Coercion scales through bureaucracy more often than violence.

 Its preferred tools are delay, uncertainty, and cost.

-The objective is not punishment.
+The objective is control.

 IV.
 Corporate Capture

-Corporations do not oppose the state.
+Corporations rarely oppose the state.

 They integrate with it.